pcattori/blog/content/posts/ml-landscape/index.md

 # A note on Deep Learning

 You’ve probably heard of “Deep Learning”.
-Right now, Deep Learning is all the rage because of its record-breaking smartness on known ML benchmarks, such as  image classification (e.g. “Is there a cat in this photo?”).
+Right now, Deep Learning is popular because of its record-breaking smartness on known ML benchmarks, such as  image classification (e.g. “Is there a cat in this photo?”).

 Philosophically, Deep Learning is about **learning features** of the data first and then using those features to learn how to do well on the original task.